dotnet/runtime/docs/design/coreclr/jit/viewing-jit-dumps.md

 ## Specifying method names

-Some environment variables such as `COMPlus_JitDump` take a set of patterns specifying method names.
+Some environment variables such as `DOTNET_JitDump` take a set of patterns specifying method names.
 The matching works in the following way:
 * The environment variable is a space-separated list of patterns that can be quoted if they need to contain spaces.
 * Patterns can contain * and ? wildcards matching respectively any characters and any 1 character.
-* If the pattern contains a : character, then the string matched against is prefixed with `ClassName:`.
+* If the pattern contains a ':' character, then the string matched against is prefixed with `ClassName:`.
-* If the patter ncontains a ( character, then the string matched against is suffixed with its signature.
+* If the pattern contains a '(' character, then the string matched against is suffixed with its signature.

 In particular, the matching is done against strings of the following format which coincides with how the JIT displays method signatures:
 ```